Advertisements

 Contrast bath for swelling

-A contrast bath or alternate cold and hot bath is an effective way to manage hand and finger swelling.
-It is a process that involves dipping hands alternately in cold and hot water.
-We have already covered the exact method in one of our articles, How to Contrast Bath Therapy for Hand & Foot Swelling.
+A contrast bath or alternate cold and hot bath effectively manages hand and finger swelling.
+It involves dipping hands alternately in cold and hot water.

-Do the contrast bath twice daily and you can find instant relief in swelling and pain.
+Do the contrast bath twice daily, and you will find instant relief from swelling and pain.

 Rehabilitation phase

-In this phase, the patient is prepared for returning back to the work as before.
-According to their need, fine movement of the finger is taught particularly focusing on thumb movement.
-All the exercises which are done in the subacute phase are repeated but done more aggressively.
+In this phase, the patient is prepared to return to work as before.
+According to their needs, fine finger movement is taught, particularly thumb movement.
+All the exercises done in the subacute phase are repeated but done more aggressively.

 Dr Sunit Sanjay Ekka is a physiotherapist in practice for the last 15 years.
 He has done his BPT from one of the premium Central Government physiotherapy colleges, ie, SVNIRTAR.
 The patient is his best teacher and whatever he gets to learn he loves to share it on his Youtube channel and blog.